 If a student has not engaged in any projects or competencies during the term:

-- All disbursed Title IV financial aid will be returned - Any undisbursed Title IV financial aid will be cancelled
+- All disbursed Title IV financial aid will be returned which may leave a balance due to the University. - Any undisbursed Title IV financial aid will be cancelled.

 If a student has engaged in projects or competencies during the term: